thanhdev/realworld-django-rest-framework-angular/README.md

 python backend/manage.py runserver
 ```

-Now, your local server should be running, and you can access this Django/Angular application through your web browser.
+Now, your local server should be running, and you can access this Django/Angular application through your web browser at http://localhost:8000.